internetofwater/docs.geoconnex.us/docs/reference/overview.md

 ## Best Practices Links

-Throughout the Geoconnex you can find both descriptions of general best practices that guide Geoconnex development as well as their concrete implementation for how they are used in practice.
+Throughout the Geoconnex docs you can find both descriptions of general best practices that guide Geoconnex development as well as their concrete implementation for how they are used in practice.

 | Name     | Description                             | Best Practice Explanation     | Geoconnex Usage / Tutorials                          |
 |----------|-----------------------------------------|-----------------|-----------------------------------------|